SonarSource/sonar-scanner-cli-docker/README.md

 ### Scanner user home

-The scanner downloads data from the SonarQube server it connects to.
-Retrieving this data can take time and certainly takes bandwidth.
-For efficiency, the scanner caches this data in the user home (directory named `.sonar`).

 When running the scanner with this image, this `.sonar` directory is created in the project's directory.
 This implies caching is not happening accross analysis of multiple projects.

-Caching is actually shared between projects when running the scanner natively as the `.sonar` is created in the home directory of the current user.

 # Developer documentation